 In 1988, Australia celebrated its Bicentenary.
 It was 200 years since permanent settlement began with the arrival of Captain Arthur Philip with 11 ships in the First Fleet in 1788.
-To mark this important event, Australia issued a special 10 dollar note.
+To mark this important event, Australia issued a special 10-dollar note.
 It turned out to be very special indeed.
 It was the first note in the world using the revolutionary polymer plastic developed by the Reserve Bank of Australia.
 It moved like paper but had all the durability of plastic.
-(P49) The front of the note depicts the arrival of the First Fleet and the varied immigrant population which has settled in the intervening 200 years.
+(P49) The front of the note depicts the arrival of the First Fleet and the varied immigrant population that has settled in the intervening 200 years.
 The back honours Australia’s indigenous population, the Aboriginal people who it is believed settled in Australia over 40,000 years ago.
-A wonderful note issued over 30 years ago, in official descriptive folder.
+A wonderful note issued over 30 years ago, in an official descriptive folder.

 In 2016, the Fiji Men’s Rugby Sevens Team won the Gold Medal at the Rio Olympics.
 Such was the country’s delight, the government authorised a special issue of banknote with the unusual 7-dollar denomination, to honour the team’s success.
 (P120) In the Tokyo Olympics in 2020, the men’s team returned and won the Gold Medal again with the Fiji Women’s team winning bronze in their category.
 A special 7-dollar banknote was issued to mark this double victory with one side printed in gold and the other in bronze.
 (P1NEW).
 If you haven’t got this pair in your collection- now is the time!
 We can offer both issues in Crisp Uncirculated.
 Save when you buy the pair.